karar-hayder/Replicheck/Project.md

 - **Duplicate Detection:** Finds duplicate code blocks within user-specified directories.
 - **Configurable Thresholds:** Allows users to set the minimum similarity threshold and minimum code block size for comparison.
-- **Language Support:** Currently supports Python code natively.
-JavaScript support is planned but not yet implemented.
+- **Language Support:** Supports Python and JavaScript/JSX code natively.
 - **Directory and File Filtering:** Ignores virtual environments and user-specified directories.
 Users can also specify which file extensions to analyze.
 - **Reporting:** Generates detailed reports in either text or JSON format, with the option to output to a file or the console.
 - **Robust Testing:** The project boasts 98%+ test coverage and robust error handling.